Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons26.md

 ## Wrap Up
 - Now's a great time to take a break.
 You've made it through another massive section and just by getting this far you've gained skills that only a small selection of Solidity devs have.

-You're growing very quickly.
+- You're growing very quickly.

-We've only got a few more sections that remain:
+- We've only got a few more sections that remain:

-DeFi
+>> DeFi

-Upgradeable Contracts
+>> Upgradeable Contracts

-Introduction to Security
+>> Introduction to Security

-The next lesson in particular is going to really put you to the test.
+- The next lesson in particular is going to really put you to the test.
 So, take your break, and I'll see you when you get back!
 🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊

-NFT Challenge
+- NFT Challenge:
 [Sepolia](https://sepolia.etherscan.io/address/0x93c7A945af9c453a8c932bf47683B5eB8C2F8792#code)